YvesDesrumaux/YvesDesrumaux.github.io/Copilot.Instructions/CodeReview/README.md

 - If you recommend a refactor, propose incremental steps.
 - Do not invent objects that are not in the provided code.

-# OUTPUT
+# REPORT STORAGE
-- Provide output in .md format.
+- The report has to provided in kramdown format.
-- Save outputs in 'EndUserDoc' Directory at the root of the project.
+- Save the files in a '.CodeReview' Directory at the root of the project.
 - Filenaming should be '<Extension name>-CodeReview-<current datetime>.md'